bexico/Toyo-igo-Tygem-JP-English-UI/README.md

 ## Installation

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) extension for your browser
-2. Click the Tampermonkey icon → Dashboard → + (Create new script)
-3. Delete the default content and paste in the contents of the userscript file
-4. Save (Ctrl+S)
+2. Click on the userscript file in this repo and then click **Raw**
+3. Tampermonkey should prompt you to install it automatically — click **Install**
-5. Navigate to [http://www.toyo-igo.com/](http://www.toyo-igo.com/) and the UI will be in English
+4. Navigate to [http://www.toyo-igo.com/](http://www.toyo-igo.com/) and the UI will be in English

 ## Notes